sodafoundation/examples/NetappReplication/NetappReplicationDriverPoC.md

 To test and use this POC, SODA should be installed with netapp basic driver.
 Please follow the below steps:

-1. Cloned all the three repo(api controller and dock):
+1. Clone all the three repo(api controller and dock):

 ```
 git clone https://github.com/sodafoundation/api.git